How to stop binge-eating

-What happens to your body when you overeat, and what does a healthy portion size look like?
-Read our top tips to stop cravings and beat binge eating.
+What happens to your body when you overeat, and what does a healthy portion look like?
+Registered nutritionist Jo Lewin sets out her tips to help manage cravings and binge-eating.

-Occasional binge eating is not the same as a clinical eating disorder such as anorexia, BED or bulimia.
+Occasional binge-eating (as discussed in this article) is not the same as a clinical eating disorder, such as anorexia, binge-eating disorder (BED) or bulimia.
 For more information on eating disorders, please see the NHS website.

 Why do we sometimes overeat?

 Our urge to eat is triggered by the environment around us.
 Sights, smells and advertising can all lead us to eat, as well as internal triggers including hunger, thirst, cravings, hormonal imbalances and our emotions.

 If at all possible, try to identify your trigger.
 If you're seeking pleasure or comfort, it can be helpful to plan activities that are pleasurable to you, other than eating.
 Stop and think before reaching for food – and ask yourself if you are really hungry, or if your appetite is caused by something else that could be resolved without eating.